- COVID Updates

 All people age 6 months and older who live, work, or study in Massachusetts can be vaccinated.
 Children ages 6 months through 17 years can receive the Pfizer or Moderna vaccine.
 People age 18 and older can receive any vaccine.
 Learn more.

 Booster shots are available for anyone 6 months and older.
-The FDA authorized a newly formulated booster that targets the original virus and the prevalent BA.4 and BA.5 Omicron subvariants.
+The FDA authorized an updated formulated booster that targets newer variants and is replacing the original formula for all COVID vaccines/boosters.
 Learn more.

 Where Can I get Vaccinated?